5-figure settlement for infusion leak to mother7 Mar 2023 | Elline Demetriou

-Elline Demetriou has reached another successful outcome for a Claimant, who pursued a birth injury to mother claim against an NHS Trust.
+Elline Demetriou has reached another successful outcome for a Claimant, who pursued a post C-section birth injury to mother claim against an NHS Trust.

 The Claimant, Mrs H, was prescribed iron tablets by her midwife during her pregnancy.